cs10/fa24/_staffers/Dorottya_Urmossy.md

 name: Dorottya Urmossy
 role: Teaching Assistant
 email: durmossy@
-photo: dorottya.jpg
+photo: dorottya_urmossy.jpg
 ---
 Hi!
-I’m a senior studying Computer Science and Mathematics.
-I took CS 10 in Fall’21 and was an AI in Spring’21.
+I’m a senior studying Computer Science with an emphasis on Computer Architecture and EE.
+I took CS 10 back in Fall’21 and was an AI and tutor in the follwing years.
 CS 10 was one of my favorite courses, so I hope everyone will have fun while taking it!
-In my free time I like reading (especially fantasy), sewing and traveling :)
+In my free time I like reading, crocheting and traveling :)